Dinorush/ExtraWeaponCustomization/README.md

 - Health Mod: Modifies the user's health.
 - Health Shot Mod: Applies a modifier to shots/melees depending on the user's current health.
 - Noise: Creates detectable noise where triggers occur.
 - Recoil Mod: Applies a recoil modifier.
-[Gun]
+[Player]
 - Reference Trigger: Sends Apply and Reset triggers to other properties.
 - Shot Mod: Applies a stat modifier to shots/melees.
 - Shot Mod Debuff: Applies a global stat modifier to shots/melees unique to each target.
 [Prehit, Hit, Damage, Charge, Stagger]